-By 2050, The Netherlands want to be fully independent of fossil fuels and scarce primary resources.
-It’s a circulair economy, where there’s no more waste.
-How can we achieve that?
-By working with new materials, products and production processes.
-By reviewing ownership, existing business models and recalibrate our way of thinking.
+The Netherlands is on a mission: to be completely independent of fossil fuels and scarce primary resources by 2050.
+To create a circular economy in which there is no longer any waste.
+Quite a challenge, but how do we achieve that?
+By working in a new way.
+This involves new materials, products and production processes.
+But also by reviewing ownership, examining existing business models and renewing our way of thinking.

-There’s already a lot of great ideas and initiatives to get us going.
-The actual translation of these ideas to a product or service is an intense and complex process that has the tendency to halt somewhere half way.
-A start-up could have the proper technical background, but never really thought about the costs of their business, or an innovation remains in the R&D phase, without ever a prototype being build.
+Fortunately, we are on the right track.
+Many great innovative ideas and initiatives are emerging that contribute to a better world.
+Yet it comes with a catch.
+Translating these ideas into a product or service is an intensive and complex process that has the tendency to halt somewhere halfway.
+A start-up can have the proper technical background, but may have never really thought the costs of their business through properly; or an innovation remains in the R&D phase, never making it to the prototype stage.

-A festival is a temporary mini society, with the same challenges as the real world.
-How do we gain electricity, what do we do with our resources en from where do we collect our food?
-The difference with the real world is that everything here is there for a short time, we can change stuff in no time and also, we can fix it quickly.
+A festival is a cultural enrichment for our society, but it also creates a new mini-society with the same challenges as the real world.
+How do we generate electricity, what do we do with our raw material flows and where do we collect food from?
+The difference with the real world, however, is that everything is temporary, can be changed in no time and above all, can be fixed very quickly.

-Because here, you’ll always find an emergency power supply, or a carpenter nearby.
-Thanks to the clear borders of the terain and by using our visitors as guinea pigs, we can measure anything and test different scenarios.
-This makes a festival the ideal location to field test innovations or conduct a social experiment.
+Because there is always an emergency generator, a handy handyman or a helpful neighbor a stone’s throw away.
+Thanks to the clear boundaries of the terrain and by using our visitors as guinea pigs, we can measure anything and try out different scenarios.
+This makes the festival a unique opportunity and the perfect test site for innovations and social experiments.

 Curious about Dorp?
 We get it!
 Sign up for our newsletter or follow us on Facebook (group/page), Instagram or LinkedIn.
 If you have a specific question, mail it to firstname.lastname@example.org.